Medieval City on a Hill?

 The Tower of Babel, 1865

 New Jerusalem: The Fit

 A Ziggurat's purpose was not just for the protection and pleasure of the rulers.
 The topmost portion was most often used as a temple.
 A well-researched anthropological theme is "god" is always "up."
-Pressed to its most extreme example of hubris is the Tower of Babel, which in basic form was a ziggurat built to reach god in heaven.
+Pressed to its most extreme example of hubris is the Tower of Babel, which is a ziggurat built to reach god in heaven.
 To which elicited Elohim God's scrambling of languages; protecting the line of Shem from the combined evil of nations united under one language. (see "Eber" From Ray's Study).

 Melchizedek brokers a payment of services between patriarch Abraham with surrounding Chieftains.
 Later Abraham takes his son, Isaac, to Mount Moriah, the highest spot near the small village of Salem across the valley.
 As a test of faith, Abraham is told by God to sacrifice his son to him.
 Abraham proceeds, only to have an Angel prevent the act.
 Abraham sacrifices a ram, caught in a thorn bush.
 Hence the first official sacrifice on the place to become the temple mount. the land becomes Holy Land to the line of Isaac.